WalletConnect/walletconnect-docs/docs/advanced/migrating-from-v2.0-beta.26.md

   relays: [{ relay: "waku" }], // Optional
 });

-// uri will be returned, uness you used existing pairingTopic if (uri) {
+// uri will be returned, unless you used existing pairingTopic if (uri) {
   // Do something with uri, for example show it as qr code }